Wii-Mini-Hacking/Pimp-My-mini/_pages/en_US/sdcard.md

 	|TP165     |Dat1     |8           |
 	|TP168     |CD/Det (Card Detect)|N/A, on breakout board|
 	|TP169     |WP/WL (Write Lock)|N/A, wire it to any GND|

 	(if CD is unavailable, short TP168 to any ground to bypass it).

+	Note: Some microSD breakout boards, like the Adafruit one recommended above will have the Card Detect pin active high, which is opposite of what the Wii mini expects.
+If you are using one of these boards, you will need to short TP168 to any GND pin on the board.
+This will not affect the cards operation other than making it always appear to be inserted.
+Please check your breakout board's datasheet for more information.
+The same may apply to the Write Lock pin, but this is not as common.

 	microSD Card pins map as follows (image provided by [pinouts.org](https://pinouts.org)): ![microSD Pinout](/Pimp-My-mini/images/microSD-pinout.png)